 Whether you’re an auto aficionado or not, there’s plenty to see and do at this year’s show.
 Here are a few reasons to attend:

 - If you’re interested in green technology, approximately 10% of the cars on display will be designated “green” (i.e., cars powered by alternative technologies or with less than 100 g/km CO2 emissions).
-See a list of green cars by clicking here and a preview of this year’s green cars by clicking here.
+See a list of green cars by clicking here.

-- Plenty of models will be making their debut at the motor show.
-See a preview of 10 of those cars by clicking here.
+- Plenty of models will be making their debut at the motor show, including the 2015 Ferrari California T. More information is available here and here.

 - The Geneva motor show is recognized as neutral territory for automakers because, unlike motor shows in cities like Frankfurt (Germany), Tokyo (Japan), and Detroit (United States), Geneva does not have an auto industry of its own.

-- Looking for an activity to do with your family?
-The show is open on two Sundays (10 and 17 March), days when there is typically little else open in Geneva.
+- Looking for a family-friendly activity?
+The show is open on two Sundays (March 9 and 16), days when there is typically little else open in Geneva.
 Child care is provided on site, too (see below).